 - An official transcript from each college or university previously attended, (sent directly from the institution to the Graduate School office),

-- An official report of the applicant’s score on the Miller Analogy Test (MAT) or the Graduate Record Exam (GRE) that is not less than five years old.
-Applicants who took the MAT may also be required to submit a “Writing Proficiency Essay. prescribed test for admission.
+- An official report of the applicant’s score on the Miller Analogy Test (MAT) or the Graduate Record Exam (GRE) that is no more than five years old.
+Applicants who took the MAT may also be required to submit a “Writing Proficiency Essay.

 - Two letters of recommendation.